Interactive profile surface

 The full essay expands on the full-SDLC ownership story behind this founder memo.

 Read the full essay: "When you own the full SDLC alone, governance is not process.
-It is survival."Proof and profiles
+It is survival."The full essay expands on the full-SDLC ownership story behind this founder memo.

 Follow the founder's work on agentic engineering, full-SDLC governance, and Software Dark Factory.